anggaprytn/Gojek-Register/README.md

 # Gojek Register and Redeem Voucher
-Gojek register using Indonesian or US mobile numbers and redeem voucher using command line.
+Register Gojek using Indonesian or US mobile numbers and redeem voucher using command line.

 ## Change Voucher Code
 Change "GOFOODBOBA07" in 'run.php' with voucher code that available.